Buenos Aires is a large city, massive really. You can easily spend a week or two here and never get bored!

 We covered a LOT of ground on the first day in Buenos Aires itinerary.

 This allows me to relax a bit more for the rest of the trip, and if it rains later in the trip at least I'll have seen as much as possible before the storm!

 In this maze of mausoleums and crypts lie Argentina's nobility, past presidents and generals.
 It's a veritable walk through the history of Argentina.

-Entrance is free and while you absolutely don't need a guided tour to visit, a walking tour like this one can be helpful if you're interested in learning a bit of history while you're there.
-Some of the anecdotes about the tombs and its residents are more interesting than you'd expect!
+Entrance is free and while you absolutely don't need a guided tour to visit, a tour like this one can be helpful if you're interested in learning the history of those who rest here.

 The square in front of the cemetery, Plaza Francia, is home to a weekly market every weekend.